jnazak at yahoo dot com

 Hi there!
 I’m Jenny Nazak, a freelance writer, artist, educator, and activist.
 (My catch-all description for my occupation is “Sustainability Educator.”)
-I’m known in my personal and professional circles for having an extremely low eco-footprint (averaging 10% to 15% of the average U.S. resident’s footprint), while living in a conventional, urban, on-grid home and participating actively in mainstream society.
+I’m known among my friends and colleagues for having a low eco-footprint (generally 10% to 15% of the average U.S. resident’s footprint), while living in a conventional, urban, on-grid home.

 My background includes training and experience in marketing, permaculture design, writing, and editing.
 I’ve lived and volunteered on small organic farms; I use a solar oven as my regular oven; I have worked on community composting projects in various parts of the USA (including humanure composting — it’s super easy and practical).